 Jet buyers are getting fresh reminders of the difficulty in starting a model from scratch.
 Boeing Co.
-(BA)’s 787 Dreamliner, which entered service in 2011, came under a special U.S. regulatory review last week following a fire, two months after Bombardier said it was pushing back the CSeries’ first flight to resolve unspecified “issues” with suppliers.
+(BA:US)’s 787 Dreamliner, which entered service in 2011, came under a special U.S. regulatory review last week following a fire, two months after Bombardier said it was pushing back the CSeries’ first flight to resolve unspecified “issues” with suppliers.

 “The riskier path is obviously being taken by Bombardier, because they’re doing a new plane and spending more money,” Turan Quettawala, a Toronto-based analyst at Scotiabank, said in a telephone interview.
 “Time will tell if it will be higher reward.
 On a risk-adjusted basis, Embraer probably does a little bit better.”

 Shares of the Sao Jose dos Campos, Brazil-based planemaker outperformed both Bombardier and the nation’s benchmark Bovespa index in the year through Jan.
 11. Embraer climbed 2.7 percent to 14.27 reais at the close today in Sao Paulo, outpacing a gain of less than 1 percent for the benchmark Bovespa index.